dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

   deterministic predicate will always only say `true.` and not accept a `;` for more solutions.
 Generally, predicates of this kind perform side-effects, I/O and control.
 The outcome "true" really means "success in computation", with failure indicated by a thrown exception instead of the outcome "false".
 Simplest example: [`true/0`](https://eu.swi-prolog.org/pldoc/doc_for?object=true/0).
-- A **semi-deterministic** predicate may succeed once or fail.
+- A **semi-deterministic** predicate ***may succeed once or fail**.
 In case of success, behaviour and well-behaved behaviour are as described for the deterministic predicate.
 On the Prolog Toplevel, a well-behaved semi-deterministic predicate will either says `true.` or `false.` and not accept a `;` for more solutions.
   Example: [`memberchk/2`](https://eu.swi-prolog.org/pldoc/doc_for?object=memberchk/2).
-- A **non-deterministic** predicate may fail or succeed on first call, and succeed N>=0 times on `redo`.
+- A **non-deterministic** predicate **may fail or succeed on first call, and succeed N>=0 times on `redo`**.
   This is the most general situation.
 The predicate may additionally provide **determinism on the last solution**, i.e. leave no choicepoints after the last success.
 Whether that is possible depends.
   Example: [`member/2`](https://eu.swi-prolog.org/pldoc/doc_for?object=member/2).
 That predicate may provide determinism on the last solution or not, for example for `member(1,[1,2,3,1])` it will, but it won't for `member(1,[1,2,3,4])` because there is no way that the predicate can know there are no further `1` in the list after the first one (which is objectively also the last one) without actually searching through the list.

-In the B-Box model, the "well-behaved" deterministic and semi-deterministic predicates and the non-deterministic ones which "provides determinism on the last solution" can all be understood thus: when the token exits at `exit`, the `redo` port is "closed".
+In the B-Box model, a "well-behaved" predicate can be understood thus: when the token exits at `exit` and this is know (by the predicate) to be the last solution, the `redo` port is "closed".
 When going leftwards during backtracking, the token won't enter via `redo` but bypasses the B-Box entirely.
 This bypass operation may certainly be chained, bypassing more B-Boxes towards the left.
+The bypass doesn't add functionality, but is a representation of an optimization that the Prolog Process may choose to implement.

 With the above, we can create a few illustrations.